taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

 [This list](https://github.com/taishi-i/awesome-japanese-nlp-resources) includes 561 Japanese NLP repositories.
 A tool for searching these repositories is [available](https://huggingface.co/spaces/taishi-i/awesome-japanese-nlp-resources-search) on Hugging Face Spaces.

-For information on the models and datasets available on Huggingface 🤗, please see [here](https://github.com/taishi-i/awesome-japanese-nlp-resources/blob/main/docs/huggingface.md).
+For information on the models and datasets available on Huggingface, please see [here](https://github.com/taishi-i/awesome-japanese-nlp-resources/blob/main/docs/huggingface.md).